ckeditor/ckeditor4/tests/plugins/tableselection/manual/inlineeditor.md

 @bender-ui: collapsed
-@bender-tags: tc
+@bender-tags: tc, tp2351
 @bender-ckeditor-plugins: tableselection, floatingspace

 Check if inline editor is working correctly, especially:

-* there are no errors in console,
+* there are no errors in the console,
 * a toolbar is shown after clicking inside the editor